TIBHannover/MM-FakeNews-Detection/README.md

 # Improving Generalization for Multimodal Fake News Detection

-This repository is the official implementation of [Improving Generalization for Multimodal Fake News Detection](https://arxiv.org/abs/2205.12487).
-[Best Paper Honorable Mention at SIGIR 2023](https://dl.acm.org/doi/abs/10.1145/3591106.3592230).
+This repository is the official implementation of [Improving Generalization for Multimodal Fake News Detection](https://dl.acm.org/doi/abs/10.1145/3591106.3592230).

 Please use the following citation:
 ```